Ulzana's Raid: Casting

 This was the first time Burt Lancaster and Robert Aldrich had worked together since Vera Cruz (1954).
 Aldrich said Lancaster's character, John McIntosh, was named after John McIntire, the actor who played the Indian scout Al Sieber in the film Apache he directed in 1954.
 It was an "inside joke ...
 I'm not sure that Alan Sharp ever knew just why we did that."

 Filming

 The film was shot on location in the southeast of Tucson, Arizona, at the Coronado National Forest, and in Nogales, as well as in the Valley of Fire State Park, Nevada.

-Versions
+Alternate versions

 Two cuts of the film were made because Burt Lancaster helped to produce the movie.
 The American release was edited under the supervision of Aldrich, while the European version was overseen by Lancaster.
 Although the overall running times are similar, several differences are seen between the two cuts, including several complete scenes found in only one of the versions.
 An unauthorized version compiled by a German TV station in 1986 combined all scenes from both versions, with a runtime of 111 min.